Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 **Use SLSQP for moderately large problems**

-Kraft (1988) claims that sequential quadratic programming is known as to be *the most efficient* computation method to solve the general nonlinear programming problem with **twice continuously differentiable** objective function and constraints.
+Kraft (1988) claims that sequential quadratic programming is known as to be *the most efficient* computation method to solve the general nonlinear programming problem with **continuously differentiable** objective function and constraints.

 The size of the problem should only be **moderately large** with $m \le p \le 200$, where $m$ (=1 in our case) is the number of equality and inequality constraints (with bounds excluded), and $p$ is the dimension of the variable to be optimized.
 Wendorff et al. (2016) reported in their case study that SLSQP is not able to be run in parallel making a problem with large number of design variables intractable.